-The Miami Marlins' season was officially put on hold Tuesday, after another day of confirmed positive Coronavirus cases struck the organization.
+The Miami Marlins' season is officially on hold after another day of confirmed positive Coronavirus cases struck the organization.

-The stoppage came just three games into the already shortened 60-game season, which began last Friday in Philadelphia.
-The team remained in Philly after 19 confirmed cases including players and coaches were reported.
+The stoppage comes just three games into the already shortened 60-game season, which began last Friday in Philadelphia.
+The team remains in Philly after 19 confirmed cases including players and coaches were reported.

 “I really believe if it was the Yankees, Red Sox or Dodgers they would have paused this season.
 Because it was the Marlins and they’re not supposed to be competitive this year, the season goes on.”